Bixilon/Minosoft/doc/Modding.md

 ### Phases
 There are different phases (states) for the loading.
 There are the following phases:
  1. `BOOTING` Happens after loading all configuration files and while displaying the server list.
  2. `INITIALIZING` All mods are loaded into the ram and everything before registering anything happens here (like OpenGL stuff, etc).
+You should also register Events here.
  3. `LOADING` You have custom items, entities, blocks, etc?
 Load it here.
  4. `STARTING` All items, etc are loaded.
 If you want to do anything else, do it here.
  5. `STARTED` The loading is complete